aristt/idtoken/README.md

 This constraint can be useful for **regulatory compliance**, in cases where the identification of parties is required in order to perform certain kind of transactions.

 The project includes two smart contracts and a Web UI.
 - **IdToken contract:** It inherits all the functionalities of the standard ERC20, but executes the transactions only if both the sender and the recipient are authorized to transact (as described above).
-In order to perform this check, it queries the IdManager Contract.
+In order to perform this check, it queries the *verifyAddress(address)* function of the IdManager Contract.
 The check is done before the execution of these operations:
     - transfer
     - transferFrom
     - mint
-- **IdManager contract:** It provides the public function *verifyAddress(address)* used by the IdToken contract to check whether an address is authorized to perform token transactions.
-The contract also include a whitelist of authorized addresses and functions to add and remove addresses from the whitelist.
+- **IdManager contract:** This contract is meant to be controlled by an authority who can decide which accounts are authorized to transact with the token (e.g. after KYC).
+It provides the public function *verifyAddress(address)* used by the IdToken contract to check whether an address is authorized to perform token transactions.
+The contract also include a whitelist of authorized addresses and functions to add and remove addresses from the whitelist (these operations can be done only by the contract owner).
-- **IdManager web UI:** It can be used to add and remove addresses from the whitelist of addresses authorized to transact.
+- **IdManager web UI:** It can be used to add and remove addresses from the whitelist of addresses authorized to transact (these operations can be done only by the idManager contract owner).

 ## Local setup and test